Nigel Richards

 Nigel Richards (born 1967) is a New Zealand Scrabble player.
-Widely regarded as the greatest Scrabble player of all time, he became World Champion in 2007, and repeated the feat in 2011, 2013, 2018, and 2019.
+As the greatest Scrabble player of all time, he became World Champion in 2007, and repeated the feat in 2011, 2013, 2018, and 2019.
 He also won the third World English-Language Scrabble Players' Association Championship (WESPAC) in 2019.

 Richards is also a five-time U.S. national champion (four times consecutively from 2010 to 2013), a ten-time UK Open champion, a 12-time champion of the Singapore Open Scrabble Championship and a 15-time winner of the King's Cup in Bangkok, the world's biggest Scrabble competition.

 In 2015, despite not speaking French, Richards won the French World Scrabble Championships, after reportedly spending nine weeks studying the French dictionary.
 He won it again in 2018, and multiple duplicate titles from 2017 to 2019.
-In 2025, Richards won the blitz, paire and duplicate title in Trois-Rivières, Canada.
+In 2025, Richards won the blitz, pair and duplicate title in Trois-Rivières, Canada.

 In 2024, Richards accomplished a similar feat by winning the Spanish-language World Championships.

 Renowned for his eidetic and mathematical abilities, Richards has been described as a reclusive personality and has rarely been interviewed.

 Early life

 Richards was born in 1967 in Christchurch, New Zealand.
 He initially attended Aranui High School, but switched to Lincoln High School when his stepfather's career meant the family had to move to Burnham Military Camp.
 He received a university scholarship, but chose not to attend, taking a job in a post office instead.

 Richards was introduced to Scrabble by his mother, Adrienne Fischer, when he was 28.
 She chose the game because she was tired of his card-counting when they played 500.
 She thought he would be less good at Scrabble because he could not spell very well and had not been good at English at school.

 In 2000, Richards moved from Christchurch to Kuala Lumpur, where he had been offered a job by a Malaysian Scrabble aficionado.
-His mother has said that she believes his job involves closed-circuit television and security.
+His mother said that she believed his job involved closed-circuit television and security.